minprog/programming-1/20 Problem sets/10 C/10 Standard edition.md

 ~cs50/pset1/greedy
 ~~~

-## Submitting
+## How to submit

-To submit, please upload your files at the bottom of the page.
+To submit, upload your files at the bottom of the page.
 These are the files you must submit for a complete Problem Set 1:

 - `hello.c`
 - `greedy.c`